For the interest of the reader, we are collecting a selection of articles to provide further insight into the life and

 Gustav Holst – The Mystic Trumpeter – The Road to Absolute Greatness

 This was a lecture given by Chris Cope (chairman of the Holst Society) at the English Music Festival held in late May 2017, when the Holst Society was launched.

 The Holst Family contribution to Cheltenham music making in the 19th century

-A fascinating insight by Graham Lockwood into the musical life of Gustav Holst and his ancestors, beginning with his great-grandfather Matthias' move to London.
+A fascinating insight by the late Graham Lockwood into the musical life of Gustav Holst and his ancestors, beginning with his great-grandfather Matthias' move to London.